aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 ### contains test

-The `arista.avd.contains` test will test if a list contains one or more of the supplied value(s).
+The `arista.avd.contains` test will test if a list contains one or more of the supplied values.
 The test will return `False` if either the passed value or the test_values are `Undefined` or `none`.

 The test accepts either a single test_value or a list of test_values.

 To use this test:

 ```jinja